Cardinals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adley Rutschman and the Baltimore Orioles will take on Nolan Arenado and the St. Louis Cardinals at Oriole Park at Camden Yards on Monday at 6:35 PM ET, in the first game of a three-game series.
+The Baltimore Orioles and Gunnar Henderson will square off against the St. Louis Cardinals and Paul Goldschmidt on Tuesday at 6:35 PM ET, in the second of a three-game series at Oriole Park at Camden Yards.

-The Orioles are favored in this one, at -165, while the underdog Cardinals have +140 odds to upset.
-A 9-run over/under has been listed in this contest.
+The favored Orioles have -190 moneyline odds against the underdog Cardinals, who are listed at +155.
+The total is 10.5 runs for this contest.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.